 Eating sugar, fruit juice, and refined carbs go straight to your liver and start churning out fat.
-That triggers insulin resistance (meaning your cells malfunction and can’t transport the glucose into your cells for energy), leading to chronic fatigue.
-Your fatigue tells your body to release more glucose and dumps even more insulin into your blood (that’s not working).
+Your fatigue tells your body to release more glucose and dumps even more glucose hormone into your blood (that’s not working).
 Your liver has one recourse – store more fat in your belly, leading to obesity and heart disease.
-The glucose and insulin lead to diabetes and heart disease.
+The glucose and glucose hormone lead to diabetes and heart disease.
 Not a great outcome huh?

 It ain’t sexy, like the heart or brain, but your liver works harder than your heart and lungs combined, maybe even your brain too.
 Most of us know little about the liver except that it detoxes.
 But that couldn’t be farther from the truth.